afnanenayet/oars/docs/readme.md

 I test this library on Mac/Linux with Travis, and also on my personal Mac and Linux machines.

-Of course, if you find any issues, please feel free to file an issue or send a PR.
+Of course, if you find any issues, please file an issue or send a PR.
 Feature requests are also welcome.

 ## Roadmap

 - [x] implement Bose constructor
-- [ ] implement Bush constructor
+- [x] implement Bush constructor
 - [ ] provide parallelized constructors and method variants